ismael-miguel/SimpleTemplate/README.md

     Strucutre: `for <val> [<start>..]<end>[ step <steps>]`

     These values will be fed to the PHP `range` function, which then runs a single `foreach`.

+    The `range` is "compiled" on run-time, to allow to use variables as the values.

  - `set`